AvyAddons/AdiBags_Dragonflight_Crafting/README.md

-# AdiBags-Dragonflight-Crafting
+# AdiBags - Dragonflight Crafting
-Filters for Dragonflight Crafting categories in AdiBags.
+> Filters for Dragonflight Crafting categories in AdiBags.

 **If you've noticed a missing, miscategorized, or unbelonging item, please leave a comment!**